How Can Checklists for Software Development Make a Difference?

 Our goal at Ascendle is to get a product in the hands of users as quickly as possible because real-world feedback is what matters.
-I’m sure that’s your goal too!
+I’m sure that’s your goal, too!
 The purpose of an innovative software development team is to deliver business value each and every sprint.
 At Ascendle we document all of our Scrum processes to make sure we are continuously improving on producing shippable increments every two weeks.
 Having this documentation not only helps one team execute at a high level, but all of our teams benefit from the continuous shared process improvement.
+And of all forms of documentation, one of the most useful are supporting checklists for software development.

 For the teams I’ve worked with there are two main categories that most checklists fall into: